Anrijs/CellmaperExtraLayers/README.md

 Adds LMT 5G and Tele2 (Latvia) 5G layers to cellmaper.

 ## Installation:
-1. Download the file to your local computer.
+1. Download the release (xpi) file to your local computer.
-2. Click the menu button, click Add-ons and themes and select Extensions.
+2. Drag and drop downloaded file into firefox window.

-3. To add the downloaded add-on to the list of available add-ons, drag and drop the file into the Add-ons window.
-The add-on is added to the list.
+## Showing new layers
-4. The installation process should begin.
+Go to [cellmapper.net/map](https://www.cellmapper.net/map) and got to Menu -> Settings -> Overlay Maps